United Kindgom

 Putting science to work

 The UK government wants the UK to be the world’s most innovative economy and through the Industrial Strategy, has committed to reaching the target of 2.4% of GDP investment in Research and Development (R&D) by 2027.
-As a first step to reaching the target, the Government announced an additional investment of £7bn for R&D over 5 years (from 2017-18 to 2021-22) as part of the National Productivity Investment Fund.
+This objective As a first step to reaching the target, the Government announced an additional investment of £7bn for R&D over 5 years (from 2017-18 to 2021-22) as part of the National Productivity Investment Fund.
 This raises public investment in R&D from around £9.5bn per annum in 2016-17 to around £12.5bn per annum in 2021-22 – the biggest ever increase in public funding of R&D.

 Navigating Brexit